ncredinburgh/JavaForSmallTeams/style/100_use_a_consistent_code_layout.md

 }
 ```

+We suggest however that the guidance in the Google guide on when to write Javadoc is ignored in favour of our own.

+#### Notable points about this style

 ##### Spaces not tabs

 Tabs may appear differently depending on how an editor is configured.
 This will result in constant reformatting as different programmers to adapt the file to their editor settings.
 Spaces avoid this problem.

-In some languages (e.g JavaScript before the rise of code minifiers) tabs have/had an advantage as they reduced the size of the source file compared to using multiple spaces.
+In some languages (e.g. JavaScript before the rise of code minifiers) tabs have/had an advantage as they reduced the size of the source file compared to using multiple spaces.
 The increase in size of the source file is of no relevance for Java.

 ##### One true brace style

 There are various arguments about the supposed advantages of this style, but we suggest its use mainly because it is common in the Java community.

 Although simple if else statements can be more concisely written by omitting the braces we suggest that they are always included.
 This reduces the chance of a statement being placed outside the conditional when this was not the intent.